pop-os/python-apt/doc/source/library/apt_pkg.rst

         Return all the keys, recursive.
 If *key* is specified, ...
 (FIXME)

-    .. method:: has_key(key)

-        Return whether the configuration contains the key *key*.

-        .. deprecated:: 0.8.0

     .. method:: get(key[, default=''])

         This behaves just like :meth:`dict.get` and :meth:`Configuration.find`, it returns the value of key or if it does not exist, *default*.

-.. class:: ConfigurationPtr

-    Behaves like a :class:`Configuration()` objects, but uses a pointer to the underlying C++ object.
-This is used for the default configuration in the :data:`Config` attribute of the module.

-.. class:: ConfigurationSub

-    Behaves like a :class:`Configuration()` objects, but provides access to a subsection of another Configuration-like object.
-This type of object is returned by the :meth:`Configuration.subtree()` method.

 .. data:: config

-    A :class:`ConfigurationPtr()` object with the default configuration.
+    A :class:`Configuration()` object with the default configuration.
 This object is initialized by calling :func:`init_config`.

-Modifying
-^^^^^^^^^

 .. function:: read_config_file(configuration, filename)